Is HHC Legal? Understanding Its Status Under International Law

 Many European countries started banning HHC quickly, starting with Lithuania in late 2022.
 Larger European countries like France and Italy eventually joined the prohibitionist list.
 Countries like Germany and the Czech Republic debated taking a different approach by considering regulating HHC but eventually issued bans, as well.
 As an increasing number of European countries issued national bans on HHC, it became less of an issue across Europe.

-Not only do the WHO’s and EU’s positions significantly increase the likelihood of HHC being scheduled, but it could lead to an EU-wide ban on it.
+Together, the WHO and EU positions significantly increase the likelihood of HHC being scheduled — a move that could trigger an EU-wide ban.
 This is because Council Framework Decision 2004/757/JHA, which sets forth EU drug policy, specifically includes the substances listed in the UN Convention on Psychotropic Substances in its definition of “drugs”.
 Therefore, if HHC is scheduled in the UN Convention, it will only be allowed in the EU for medical or scientific purposes.

 Ramifications outside of Europe